lueschem/lueschem.github.io/_posts/2018-05-04-Running-GUI-Applications-Within-LXD-Container.md

 ---
 author: matthias_luescher
 author_profile: true
-description: "In this blog post we extend our Raspbian cross compilation LXD container and add an integrated development environment (IDE) for C/C++."
+description: "In this blog post we extend our cross compilation LXD container and add an integrated development environment (IDE) for C/C++."
 comments: true
 ---

-If you have read my previous blog posts about using containers for embedded development I have explained most of the things using command line commands.
+In my previous blog posts about using containers for embedded development I have explained most of the things using command line commands.
 I hope that this convinced you that you can become a real nerd and do everything from the command line.
 The fancy integrated development environments (IDEs) are anyway just something for